 Thailand has the largest Chinese population of any country outside China—about fourteen percent are ethnically Chinese, though many of them are fully assimilated and identify as Thai.
 In the late eighteenth century, King Taksin (whose mother was Chinese from Guangdong Province), actively encouraged Chinese immigration and trade.
 During the nineteenth century, particularly as European powers became aware of Siam’s teak forests (coveted by European shipbuilders), pewter and tin deposits, there was an increased need for cheap labor.
 Chinese men poured into the country to work rickshaw-pullers, blacksmiths and railroad builders (the first railway line was started in 1891).
 Because they were usually single, many of them married Thai women.
 In 1876, the Angyee Riots were a big uprising of Chinese tin miners protesting the fact that mine owners laid off so many of them or even stopped paying them wages.

-King Rama V (1868-1919), Prince Chulalongkorn, was the first Thai monarch to have a western education and to speak English.
+King Rama IV (reigned 1851-1868) was the first Thai monarch to have a western education and to speak English.
 Although, he is perhaps best known to English-speakers as the ‘King’ of Margaret London’s semi-fictional book Anna and the King of Siam, that book and all of its cinematic manifestations are banned in Thailand for being deemed offensive to the King.
-He gradually implemented a number of reforms including the abolition of serfdom and the conscription of commoners for slave labor.
-He is still regarded with particular fondness by Thais today and you often see his portrait hanging in shops and offices.
+His son Prince Chulalongkorn, (reigned 1868-1910), implemented a number of reforms including the abolition of serfdom and the conscription of commoners for slave labor.
+He is still regarded with worshipfulness by Thais today and you often see his portrait hanging in shops and offices.

 Underplayed in the Labor Museum was the Siamese Revolution of 1932, a bloodless coup instigated by intellectuals who’d studied abroad, were sick of royal mismanagement and wanted to try new methods of government.
 These intellectuals gains some popular support, staged a coup and absolute monarchy was changed to constitutional monarchy.
 Soon afterwards, Pridi Banomyong, one of the tiny group that organized the coup, presented radical economic plans that would involve nationalizing land, public ownership and universal basic income.
 These plans were rejected by royalists and in 1933 he went into exile, accused of being a Communist.
 He returned to the country in 1934, but increasingly found himself to the left of his colleagues.